frankiearzu/DSMTools/DSM Forward Programming/In Development/readme.md

 After it runs fine, and you try to run it the 2nd time and gives "not enouth memory", you have restart the radio.. for me this is random.. sometimes i can run it many times consecutively.. but once it gives memory error, have to restart to be able to run again.
+Once it starts, it should work find after... is the statup who loads what it needs to memory.

 I am running EdgeTX 2.9.2 (there was some memory cleanup in 2.9.0, and 2.9.1 to get a bit more memory) I left version 0.55 in the files, since it uses less memory, it can change the mayority of FP parameters, but cannot setup plane or Relearn Servo Settings